isuttell/react-typeahead/README.md

 2. `npm test`

 ## History
+* 0.3.2 - Fixed a bug where tab was selecting when it shouldn't be
 * 0.3.1 - Fixed issue with blur being called before it should be
 * 0.3.0 - Ignore keydown on special keys ('Alt', 'CapsLock', 'Control', 'Fn', 'Meta', 'Shift', 'Tab').
 Tab still selects menu items.
 * 0.2.0 - Removed props.defaultValue, updated to React 15